 - Ed.D. in Adult Education and Staff Development, Regent University in Virginia Beach, VA

 - M.S. in Instructional & Performance Technology, Boise State University.

 - B.A. in Social Science with a major in Psychology and minor in Human Development, Washington State University, Pullman.

 Dr. Slater’s research interests focus on the testing and integration of adult cognitive curiosity to enhance workplace learning and performance.
-He has presented his research and presented at national and international conferences, including the annual meetings of the American Association for Adult and Continuing Education, International Self-Directed Learning Symposium, and the Coast Guard Human Performance Technology workshop.
+He has presented his research and presented at national and international conferences, including the annual meetings of the International Society for Performance Improvement, American Association for Adult and Continuing Education, International Self-Directed Learning Symposium, and the Coast Guard Human Performance Technology workshop.